 - Charge your device to at least 60% to avoid any uncertain shutdowns during the process.

 - Install proper drivers for your Nexus on your PC.
-If you don’t have one, check our drivers page here.
+If you don’t have one, check our USB drivers download page.

 - [Important] Download the factory image for your existing ROM from the Google System Images page.
 Make sure to download the image with exact ID.

-- Download the OTA zip file from here.
+- Download the Nexus 6 OTA zip file.
 Make sure to download the OTA zip that increments from your current ROM.

-- You need the latest version of ADB installed on your Computer.
-You can grab the ZIP package by clicking here.
+- You need the latest version of SDK Platform-tools installed on your Computer.

 - Download and extract the ADB-fastboot file on your PC.
 You’ll get the following files: